yliu1268/cast-workflows/targetedTR/launch_aou/README_aou.md

 # TargetTR on All of Us workbench

 All of this must be run on the workbench itself.
-Once in the workbench,start both cromwell and cloud environment.
-Open notebook and add cromwell setup snippet.
-Run the cell and launch a terminal session and do the following.
+Once in the workbench, before running the commands below:

+* Start the cromwell environment (pink circle icon on the right).
+* Start a cloud environment (Jupyter icon on the right).
+The instructions below were tested tih the "Recommended environment" with 4 CPUs/26GB RAM.
+* Navigate to the "Analysis" tab in the workspace and open the "cromwell.ipynb" notebook.
+Run the first cell to configure cromshell.
+* Open a terminal (terminal icon on the right) and run the commands below.

 1. Clone the github and navigate to the launch directory.

 ```
-cd workspaces/impactofglobalandlocalancestryongenomewideassociationv6studies/
+cd workspaces/impactofglobalandlocalancestryongenomewideassociationv7v6studies
 mkdir mgymrek-workspace
 cd mgymrek-workspace/
 git clone https://github.com/cast-genomics/cast-workflows/
 cd cast-workflows/
-git checkout nichole/cromshell
+git checkout mgymrek/cromshell
 cd targetedTR/launch_aou
 ```